Investigating the Representation of Backchannels and Fillers in Fine-tuned Language Models: Discussion

-From Figure~\ref{fig:silhouette-scores}, as well as Tables~\ref{tab:en_sil1} to \ref{tab:jap_sil3}, we can see that fine-tuning the pre-trained LMs with dialogue data that has contextual information on backchannels/fillers, leads to a general increase of the silhouette scores, which indicates a more salient clustering effect after fine-tuning and serves as a crucial evidence that LMs can learn the representation of backchannels/fillers with the selected fine-tuning strategies, while supplementary Figure~\ref{fig:k_value_change} in the Appendix shows that the cluster numbers $k$ become more salient: slight increasing when $k$ was small; decreasing when $k$ was large.
+From Figure~\ref{fig:silhouette-scores} (as well as Tables~\ref{tab:en_sil1} to \ref{tab:jap_sil4} in the Appendix), we can see that fine-tuning the pre-trained LMs with dialogue data that contains contextual information on backchannels/fillers leads to a general increase of silhouette scores, which indicates a more salient clustering effect after fine-tuning and serves as crucial evidence that LMs can learn the representation of backchannels/fillers with the selected fine-tuning strategies.
+At the same time Figure~\ref{fig:k_value_change} (Appendix) shows that the numbers of clusters $k$ become more salient: slightly increasing when $k$ was small and decreasing when $k$ was large.